 Some people realise that present-day cannabis has become stronger than it used to be.
 During the 1970s, there was media coverage as well documenting that the cannabis became 30 percent stronger during those days.
 If this is really happening, it’s a major cause of concern for cannabis users because they are now subject to more severe side effects than before.
 Over the last 20 years or so there has been growing health problems associated with cannabis consumption, but it is not yet clear whether cannabis has become stronger or there are other causes.

-There are no recorded data, and so it can’t clearly find out whether cannabis has become stronger over the years.
+Until the recent study in Addiction, there were no recorded data to clearly find out whether cannabis had become stronger over the years.
 The growing health complications might be the result of the people using more potent parts of the cannabis plant than before.
 For example, during the 1970s, people generally smoked the leaves of the plant that contained relatively fewer amounts of THC than the flowering buds that are used to smoke nowadays.
 Moreover, the age at which people start using cannabis is progressively going down over the years and there is evidence to prove that.
 According to the ongoing research, the regular young users who generally use cannabis daily are prone to the severe side effects of the drug, including dependency and mental-health problems.

 So What’s the Story?